 Sick leave for sickness or injuries of three (3) consecutive days or more duration must be verified by a physician's certificate (i.e. three twelve hour shifts is 36 hours, three 8.4 hour shifts is 25.2 hours).
 The City reserves the right of reasonable independent medical examination.
-Effective January 1, 2017; if the employee did not meet "adequate" attendance standards the previous year they would be required to provide a physician's certificate for all sickness or injuries of more than two (2) consecutive days duration.
+If the employee did not meet "adequate" attendance standards the previous year they would be required to provide a physician's certificate for all sickness or injuries of more than two (2) consecutive days duration.